frankshearar/Home/Multiple-API-Keys.md

 The key scenarios we want to enable is the following

-* Enable users to create multiple API keys with a name and expiration range similar to current API keys.
+* Enable users to create multiple API keys with a name
+* Set expiration range similar to current API keys.
 * Restrict privileges of API keys to one or more packages
 * Restrict key privileges to specific NuGet.org actions like Push, Un-list and Update
 * API Keys are only shown after generation.
 Any action that closes or navigates away from page will result in the API key being hidden forever.